Like a Rolling Stone: Live performances

 Since then, "Like a Rolling Stone" has remained a staple in Dylan's concerts, often with revised arrangements.
 It was included in his 1969 Isle of Wight show and in both his reunion tour with The Band in 1974 and the Rolling Thunder Revue tour in 1975–76.
 The song continued to be featured in other tours throughout the 1970s and 1980s.
 According to Dylan's official website, he performed the song live over 2,000 times, as of 2019.

 Live performances of the song are included on Self Portrait (recorded at the Isle of Wight, August 31, 1969), Before the Flood (recorded February 13, 1974), Bob Dylan at Budokan (recorded March 1, 1978), MTV Unplugged (recorded November 18, 1994), The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert (recorded in Manchester, UK, May 17, 1966; same recording also available on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack), The Band's 2001 reissue of Rock of Ages (recorded January 1, 1972), and The Bootleg Series Vol. 13: Trouble No More 1979–1981 (Deluxe Edition) (recorded June 27, 1981).
 In 2016, all Dylan's recorded live performances of the song from 1966 were released in the boxed set The 1966 Live Recordings, with the May 26, 1966 Royal Albert Hall performance released separately on the album The Real Royal Albert Hall 1966 Concert.

 The July 1965 Newport performance of the song is included in Murray Lerner's film The Other Side of the Mirror, while a May 21, 1966, performance in Newcastle, England, is featured in Martin Scorsese's documentary No Direction Home, along with footage of the above-mentioned May 17 heckling incident.

 At the 1988 Rock and Roll Hall of Fame induction ceremony, Dylan performed "Like a Rolling Stone" and "Satisfaction" with Mick Jagger and about 30 other people.
-In 1998, Dylan performed the song with the Rolling Stones, after opening for them at a concert in Brazil; Jagger introduced the song by saying Dylan had written for them.
+In 1998, Dylan performed the song with the Rolling Stones, after opening for them at a concert in Brazil; Jagger introduced the song by saying Dylan had written it for them.
 Jagger repeated the claim during a 2024 Stones concert in Las Vegas.